National Code of Conduct

 Original: March 2017

 Disclaimer: To the best of the Speech Pathology Association of Australia Limited’s (“the Association”) knowledge, this information is valid at the time of publication.
 The Association makes no warranty or representation in relation to the content or accuracy of the material in this publication.
+The information in this publication is of a general nature; it does not apply to any specific circumstances.
+The information does not constitute legal or other advice.
 The Association expressly disclaims any and all liability (including liability for negligence) in respect of the use of the information provided.
 The Association recommends you seek independent professional advice prior to making any decision involving matters outlined in this publication.

 Download a PDF version